 Healthcare providers are often promoted into supervisory positions with minimal if any management training.
 This lack of training often leads to frustration and dissatisfaction on the part of the healthcare professional.
-The goal of the Master of Science in Clinic Practice Management is to offer a superior graduate level program consisting of evidence-based research, a focused management-based curriculum, individualized instruction, and mechanisms for personal and professional growth as a clinic manager.
+The goal of the Master of Science in Clinical Practice Management is to offer a superior graduate level program consisting of evidence-based research, a focused management-based curriculum, individualized instruction, and mechanisms for personal and professional growth as a leader in the healthcare field.

-The MSCPM is designed to provide practicing clinicians with skills that will allow them to excel as a clinical supervisor.
-The increasing complexity of theoretical and applied knowledge required for practice and the growing demand for innovative problem solvers has necessitated the development of a cost-effective graduate program geared toward the practicing clinician.
+The MSCPM is designed to provide practicing clinicians, allied health providers, and administrators with skills that will allow them to excel as healthcare leaders.
+The increasing complexity of theoretical and applied knowledge required for healthcare leadership and the growing demand for innovative problem solvers has necessitated the development of a cost-effective graduate program geared toward future healthcare leaders.

-The degree is entirely distance-based, designed specifically to increase the availability to as many working practitioners as possible.
+The degree is entirely distance-based, designed specifically to increase the availability to as many working healthcare leaders as possible.
 The use of WebCT in association with the Internet will provide a top-quality educational program requiring no coursework requirements on a traditional campus.
-The program is focused towards the practicing clinicians and their specific needs in today's changing environment, utilizing a mechanism that is student friendly and effective.
+The program is focused towards the practicing clinician, allied health provider, administrator, or other executive working in, or supporting the healthcare system.

-Individuals applying to the program should already hold a bachelor's degree from a regionally accredited college or university, preferably in Physical or Occupational Therapy, Speech Language Pathology, Nursing, Athletic Training, Physician Assistant, or any other health related field.
+Individuals applying to the program should already hold a bachelor's degree from a regionally accredited college or university.
+A health related degree is preferred, but not required for admission into the program.
 To be considered for admission, an overall grade point average of 2.7 on a 4.0 scale in the last 60 hours of college credit is required.
 Provisional admission may be offered to applicants with a GPA less than 2.7.
 Such applications will be reviewed on an individual basis.